 Yes, Your Association Is a Nonprofit.
-But it Still Needs to Make Money
+But It Still Needs to Make Money

 Many association boards are guided by a common but flawed belief: that being a nonprofit means financial performance doesn’t matter.